 Yellowish morning light on high-rise buildings (top), and on shops and restaurants along a street, Taichung, Taiwan.
 (Photos copyright © by Kaj Halberg)

 Acacias belong to the huge pea family (Fabaceae), subfamily Mimosoideae, which is characterized by flowers with very small petals and numerous stamens.
 Formerly, the genus Acacia comprised no less than c.
 1500 species, but according to the latest update of the Angiosperm Phylogeny Group’s classification for flowering plants, the APG IV, this genus is polyphyletic, today being divided into five genera.
 (Source: en.wikipedia.org/wiki/Acacia)

 The pictures below show four acacia species, three with yellow flowers, and one with yellow bark.

-An abundance of flowers in a Taiwan acacia, or small Philippine acacia (Acacia confusa), Taichung, Taiwan.
-This species has a disjunct distribution, found in southern China, Taiwan, Vietnam, the Philippines, Indonesia, and South India.
-It is very common in lowland Taiwan.
-(Photo copyright © by Kaj Halberg)
+Taiwan acacia, or small Philippine acacia (Acacia confusa), has a disjunct distribution, found in southern China, Taiwan, Vietnam, the Philippines, and Indonesia, and also in South India.

 Flowering acacia with wattled starlings (Creatophora cinereal), Kalahari Gemsbok National Park, South Africa.
 (Photo copyright © by Kaj Halberg)

-The yellow-barked acacia (Vachellia xanthophloea) is common in eastern Africa, from Somalia south to South Africa.
-A popular name of this tree is ‘fever tree’, so named by early European travellers in Africa, who noticed that you would often get malaria when camping beneath these trees.
-The reason for this was that the yellow-barked acacia mainly thrives in swampy areas, where also malarial mosquitos thrive.
+Yellow-barked acacia (Vachellia xanthophloea) is common in eastern Africa, from Somalia south to South Africa.
+A popular name of this tree is fever tree, so named by early European travellers in Africa, who noticed that you would often get fever when camping beneath these trees.
+The reason for this is that yellow-barked acacias mainly thrive in swampy areas, where also malarial mosquitos thrive.

 The male golden palm weaver (Ploceus bojeri) is bright yellow with an orange head.
 This bird has a fairly wide range, found in eastern Africa, from Ethiopia south to Tanzania.